Divorce Attorney Services in Raleigh, NC

 In North Carolina couples have to be separated for at least one year and a one day before they can file a complaint asking the court for an absolute divorce.
 Separation means that husband and wife live separate and apart in different residences.
 Merely living in different bedrooms or different areas of a house does not qualify as being separated in the eyes of the law.

 My spouse and I just don’t get along.
 Do I have to allege fault to get a divorce?

 A couple can get a divorce without one spouse having to prove the other spouse’s marital fault, such as abusive behavior, drug or alcohol addiction, or adultery.
 The only requirements are that one spouse is a resident of North Carolina and you and your spouse have been separated for at least one year and one day with the intent for the separation to be permanent.

-I got divorced, but we never agreed on how our property would be divided or if he would pay me alimony?
+I got divorced, but we never agreed on how our property would be divided or if I would receive alimony?

 A separation agreement or a distribution of property is not required prior to obtaining an absolute divorce.
-However, if you don’t assert your rights on matters like equitable distribution of your property or spousal support before your divorce is finalized, you can lose these rights forever.
+However, it is highly advised that you speak with a divorce attorney before filing for divorce.
+If you don’t assert your rights on matters like alimony or equitable distribution of your property before your divorce is finalized, you can lose these rights forever.